redhat-adsa/HowWeEnable/README.md

 ## Objective

-Create a framework to enable individuals on their digital transformation journey using discovery sessions that we will outline in this repository as well as provide enablement workshops to help move them forward and create communities of practice within their organizations.
-In addition to this, we hope to enable other repositories start including a workshop folder that walks people through how to run workshops so that others can use them as part of their enablement going forward.
+The objective of this repository is to create a framework to enable individuals to have a strategy to get to modern methodologies for deployment of IT services.
+We hope to provide best practices as well as enablement workshops to help move the strategies forward and create communities of practice within organizations.
+In addition to this, we hope to create a culture of learning and encourage other repositories start including a workshop folder.
+This way people have an entry point on how to run workshops to enable others in the future.

 ## Why Strategy Matters